 Section heading

 Summary

 Obligation 1

 Obligation 2

 Refer to Law or Guideline

-T

 4. Industry Guidelines - sitting outside the Code, these are the lengthy, detailed documents that provide guidance on how principles and obligations can be implemented.
-Typically, they allow for different size and provide operations descriptions of multiple ways of doing things that would meet the obligations.
-These can be developed and updated outside the formal Code change and approval processes.
-Although they are less prescriptive, the fact that EDR schemes are able to reference them as good practice aives them considerable weight while retaining some flexibility.
+Typically, they allow for different size operations and provide descriptions of multiple ways of doing things that would meet the obligations.
+These developed can be and updated outside the formal Code change and approval processes.
+Although they are less prescriptive, the fact that EDR schemes are able to reference them as good practice gives them considerable weight while retaining some flexibility.